 The cover fabric is Tencel that is woven with long-staple cotton, a combination that is breathable, eco-friendly, and bug-resistant.
 This fabric is quilted with memory foam for a plush finish.

 - The top layer is built with Nectar’s LushFoam™, a 3-inch memory foam enhanced with gel to help keep it from retaining heat.
 This layer hugs your curves and relieves your pressure points.

 Loom & Leaf Construction

 Professional installation, sometimes called White Glove Delivery, is included for free with every mattress purchase from this brand.
-Though it does arrive in a box, it is not compressed.
+It arrives wrapped in plastic, and is never compressed.

 This is a 12-inch all-foam bed, and all layers were sourced from sustainable American sources.
 The organic cotton cover is quilted to foam, which makes the bed’s surface feel plush.
 The following details the specifications for the Relaxed Firm iteration.

 - The third layer’s pad for Transition Loft is 2 inches thick and helps ease the transition and feel between a denser base and the upper comfort layers.

 - A fourth layer has dense 5.5-inch poly foam.
 This layer gives the bed shape and structure.

 Comparing Firmness (Support & Comfort)